International Reading Association (IRA), International Development in Europe Committee (IDEC)

 In November 2012 the Education ministers adopted Council Conclusions on Literacy.
 They endorse the main messages from the HLG Literacy report and invite the Commission to establish a European network of literacy organisations.

-The European Commission wants to support the establishment of one European policy network to raise awareness, gather and analyse policy information, exchange policy approaches, good practice and promising campaigns and initiatives to … Continue reading
+The European Commission wants to support the establishment of one European policy network to raise awareness, gather and analyse policy information, exchange policy approaches, good practice and promising campaigns and initiatives to promote literacy in light of the Education and Training framework (ET2020) benchmark that the share of low-achieving 15-years olds in reading should be less than … Continue reading

 The theme of this year’s conference is Language, Literacy and Literature: Re-imagining Teaching and Learning.